arangodb/docs-hugo/site/content/3.12/http/queries/aql-queries.md

                         The query has to be executed within the given runtime or it is killed.
                         The value is specified in seconds.
 The default value is `0.0` (no timeout).
                       type: number
+                    maxDNFConditionMembers:
+                      description: |
+                        A threshold for the maximum number of `OR` sub-nodes in the internal representation of an AQL `FILTER` condition.

+                        Yon can use this option to limit the computation time and memory usage when converting complex AQL `FILTER` conditions into the internal DNF (disjunctive normal form) format. `FILTER` conditions with a lot of logical branches (`AND`, `OR`, `NOT`) can take a large amount of processing time and memory.
+This query option limits the computation time and memory usage for such conditions.

+                        Once the threshold value is reached during the DNF conversion of a `FILTER` condition, the conversion is aborted, and the query continues with a simplified internal representation of the condition, which **cannot be used for index lookups**.

+                        You can set the threshold globally instead of per query with the `--query.max-dnf-condition-members` startup option.
+                      type: integer
                     maxTransactionSize:
                       description: |
                         The transaction size limit in bytes.